 KSEN is a network of individuals and organisations, concerned with and co-operating to develop and promote ideas for positive transition towards a relocalised economy that works in the best interests of the people and the environment in and around Kirklees.
 Our focus is on creating an economy that protects and regnerates the environment, that builds wealth locally through positive collaborative action by our communities and anchor institutions, that provides opportunities for co-operative enterprise, building economic democracy for people across Kirklees and the wider region.

 - A think-and-do tank working to grow the solidarity economy.

 A Mutual Credit Network for West Yorkshire

-The COVID-19 crisis is leading in fairly short order to the shut-down of large parts of our economy.
-The Government has announced measures to help businesses through these challenging times are verly likely not to be enough for many to survive?
+The COVID-19 crisis has seen the shut-down of large parts of our economy.
+Government measures to help businesses through these challenging times are verly likely not to be enough for many to survive?
 Businesses that are able to continue to operate safely are very likely to see major cashflow issues pretty quickly as orders fall away, and some may struggle with suppliers who have no option but to shut down their operations.
-We are currently working to establish a mutual credit network for businesses in Kirklees and across West Yorkshire, which offers a away for businesses that are able to continue operating to trade with other businesses, even where they may not have all of the cash required to fund purchases.
+We are working with Mutual Credit Services to encourage a mutual credit network for businesses in Kirklees and across West Yorkshire, which offers a simple mechanism for businesses that are able to continue operating to trade with other businesses, even where they may not have all of the cash required to fund purchases.
 A mutual credit network is essentially an organised system of exchange using credits, built on trust, transparency and co-operation.

 Ever since we first established the network, the crisis in social care has been an issue at the forefront of our thinking.
-So it's no surprise that our first major project is looking at the potential to implement a new, cooperative way of providing a social care service that places the service user and their family at the centre of the process, and which also empowers care workers.
+So it's no surprise that our first major project looked at the potential to implement a new, cooperative way of providing social care that places the service user and their family at the centre of the process, and which also empowers care workers.
 Find out more...